 « Previous Page

-Pleural effusion occurs when fluid collects in the pleural cavity—the
+Pleural effusion is when fluid collects in the

 Current as of:

 E. Gregory Thompson, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Hasmeena Kathuria, MD - Pulmonology, Critical Care Medicine, Sleep Medicine